daily-coding-x-br/daily-coding/may/25/statement.md

 [f, f, f, f]]
 ```
 and start = (3, 0) (bottom left) and end = (0, 0) (top left), the minimum number of steps required to reach the end is 7, since we would need to go through (1, 2) because there is a wall everywhere else on the second row.

-We will be sending the solution tomorrow, along with tomorrow's question.
-As always, feel free to shoot us an email if there's anything we can help with.

-Have a great day!